·Research

 A heuristic is updated by humans editing rules and releasing them.
 The cadence is the cadence of human analysis: days for commercial detection vendors with mature pipelines, weeks for in-house security teams, months for cross-industry threat-intelligence standards.

-A learned model has two distinct update channels, and these are worth separating carefully.
+A learned model has two distinct update channels.
 The first is weight updates through gradient descent.
 This can in principle be applied continuously as new labeled data arrives (online learning, preference fine-tuning, low-rank adaptation, reinforcement learning from labeled outcomes), and is what most deployed monitoring systems will rely on for substantial policy revision.
-But weight updates are not what most deployed frontier-model agents are doing in production.
-The second channel is inference-time adaptation: the agent's behavior changes from one interaction to the next not because its weights moved but because its context, memory, retrieved knowledge, tool feedback, and observed system state are different.
+Most deployed frontier-model agents adapt in production through a second channel: inference-time adaptation, in which behavior changes between interactions as context, memory, retrieved knowledge, tool feedback, and observed system state change.
 This is the channel that produces the moment-to-moment behavioral variation that monitoring has to keep up with.
 Some specialized deployments do additionally apply periodic or online weight updates; most do not.

 3.6 The latency-expressivity tradeoff